ibm-cloud-docs/power-iaas/cli-release-notes.md

 * Added [ibmcloud pi network-address-group](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-network-address-group) group of commands (create, delete, get, list, member-add, member-remove, and update) for {{site.data.keyword.off-prem-fname}} in {{site.data.keyword.off-prem}} workspaces.
 * Added [ibmcloud pi network-security-group](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-network-security-group) group of commands (clone, create, delete, get, list, member-add, member-move, member-remove, rule-add, rule-remove, and update) for {{site.data.keyword.off-prem-fname}} in {{site.data.keyword.off-prem}} workspaces.

-**New options**
+**New flags**

-* Added `--network-security-group-id` option to [ibmcloud pi instance subnet attach](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-subnet-attach) for {{site.data.keyword.off-prem-fname}} in {{site.data.keyword.off-prem}} workspaces.
-Use this option to specify the network security group of which the network interface is a member.
+* Added `--network-security-group-id` flag to [ibmcloud pi instance subnet attach](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-subnet-attach) for {{site.data.keyword.off-prem-fname}} in {{site.data.keyword.off-prem}} workspaces.
+Use this flag to specify the network security group of which the network interface is a member.
-* Added `--deployment-target` option to [ibmcloud pi instance sap create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-sap-create) command for  {{site.data.keyword.off-prem-fname}} in {{site.data.keyword.off-prem}} workspaces.
-Use this option to specify the deployment of the dedicated host.
+* Added `--deployment-target` flag to [ibmcloud pi instance sap create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-sap-create) command for  {{site.data.keyword.off-prem-fname}} in {{site.data.keyword.off-prem}} workspaces.
+Use this flag to specify the deployment of the dedicated host.
-* Added `--user-tags` option to the [ibmcloud pi volume onboarding create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-volume-onboarding-create) command for {{site.data.keyword.off-prem-fname}} in {{site.data.keyword.off-prem}} and [ibmcloud pi volume onboarding create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-volume-onboarding-create) command for {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}}.
-Use this option to add a list of user tags to be associated with the volumes when you onboard them.
+* Added `--user-tags` flag to the [ibmcloud pi volume onboarding create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-volume-onboarding-create) command for {{site.data.keyword.off-prem-fname}} in {{site.data.keyword.off-prem}} and [ibmcloud pi volume onboarding create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-volume-onboarding-create) command for {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}}.
+Use this flag to add a list of user tags to be associated with the volumes when you onboard them.

 **What's changed**

 * Deprecated [ibmcloud pi cloud-connection](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-cloud-connection-create) create command.
-* Updated `--subnets` option for [ibmcloud pi instance create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-create) to allow users to specify a network-security-group for {{site.data.keyword.off-prem-fname}} in {{site.data.keyword.off-prem}} workspaces.
+* Updated `--subnets` flag for [ibmcloud pi instance create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-create) to allow users to specify a network-security-group for {{site.data.keyword.off-prem-fname}} in {{site.data.keyword.off-prem}} workspaces.
-* Removed `--sys-type` default option for [ibmcloud pi instance create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-create) and [ibmcloud pi instance sap create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-sap-create).
+* Removed `--sys-type` default flag for [ibmcloud pi instance create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-create) and [ibmcloud pi instance sap create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-sap-create).
 This should not impact existing scripts.